You Won't Forget Me: The Complete Liberty Singles (Volume 1)

 You Won't Forget Me: The Complete Liberty Singles (Volume 1) is a compilation CD by Jackie DeShannon, released in the UK by Ace Records as catalog number CDCHD-1243 in 2009.
-This release is a comprehensive collection of the A and B sides of all Jackie's singles released in the United States on Liberty Records from 1960 through 1965.
+This release is a comprehensive collection of the A and B sides of all DeShannon's singles released in the United States on Liberty Records from 1960 through 1965.

 Note: "When You Walk In the Room" was also issued in 1964 as the A-side on the Liberty Records single #55735.
 The B-side was "Over You."
-Liberty Records also planned to release Jackie's next single as #55787 pairing two Burt Bacharach compositions, "What the World Needs Now Is Love" and "A Lifetime of Loneliness".
-This single was cancelled and Jackie was moved to the company's Imperial Records label.
+Liberty Records also planned to release DeShannon's next single as #55787 pairing two Burt Bacharach compositions, "What the World Needs Now Is Love" and "A Lifetime of Loneliness".
+This single was cancelled and DeShannon was moved to the company's Imperial Records label.
 These two tracks were then split and released as two separate single releases.

+Record Collector assigned it a rating of three stars.